Sahara Ray Flaunts Major Booty In A Skimpy Neon Bikini At The Beach

 Sahara Ray is releasing her SS 2019 swimwear collection today, and she posed in a skimpy neon bikini on Instagram to celebrate the news.

-The social media star has never shied away from taking sultry pictures of herself, and often delights fans by posing in lingerie or her trademark booty-baring bikinis.
+The social media star has never shied away from taking sultry pictures of herself and often delights fans by posing in lingerie or her trademark booty-baring bikinis.
 The Australian beauty first shot to fame in 2016 as the girlfriend of pop singer Justin Bieber.
 Taking advantage of her newfound fame, the model has since become an Instagram influencer with over 1.2 million followers.

 In her recent update, the model filmed herself modeling a neon yellow bikini that showed her cleavage to its best advantage — as well as her famously pert posterior.